 The four-year-old company aggregates the various drugs and consumable requirements of hospitals, sources them from manufacturers, and supplies to about 50 hospitals at lesser rates.

 “We have the data about the various equipment needs of hospitals.
 We intend to have our own private label for such items and get them to contract manufacturing, a Saravanan Vivekanandan, Co-Founder, IdeaRx, told IANS.

 He said the company’s plan is to invest about Rs.15 crore in its expansion.

-Following the food or mobility aggregator model, IdeaRx gathers the drug and consumable needs of hospitals and sources them directly from manufacturers and supplies to hospitals.
+Following the food or mobility aggregator model, IdeaRx gathers hospitals’ drug and consumable needs and sources them directly from manufacturers and supplies to hospitals.

 “Small hospitals will not get the volume discount.
 As an aggregator we are able to get better discount rates from the manufacturers and pass it on to the hospitals,” Vivekanandan said.